|Want email alerts?||RSS Feed:|

 You will find various caveats about the original document at the link given above.

 A special tip: much of the technical language found here can easily be looked up in the glossary, which you may want to keep open in a separate window as you browse the descriptions below.

-[Several additional chapters in Part 1, not shown here, will be interleaved with the chapters listed above.
-Many of the chapters in Part 2 (of which the list below is only a partial sampling) will not be posted for some time.
-The best way to get a preliminary feel for their content is to read Evolution As It Was Meant To Be: An Overview.]
+[Additional chapters in Part 1, not shown here, will be interleaved with the chapters listed above.
+Some of the chapters in Part 2 (the list below is also not complete) will not be posted for some time.]

 Evolutionary theorists tend to become frustrated when many of the rest of us fail to “get” the revolutionary and convincing simplicity of natural selection, that primary engine of adaptive evolution also known as “the survival of the fittest”.
 For example, Niles Eldredge, a paleontologist and, for several decades, a curator at the Museum of Natural History, has wondered, “Why do physicists, who have the reputation of being among the best and the brightest, have such a hard time with the simple notion of natural selection?
 For simple it is”.
 He then quotes Charles Darwin: